News & Insights

 Safety: More visible signage

-To protect pedestrians and cyclists, highly visible road markings promote cautious driving.
-Luminokrom – a French technology showcased at the RNTP – is a photoluminescent paint lasting ten hours that makes nighttime travel safer.
-It is already used in Creil by Keolis Evrard.
-Flowell, a company specializing in interactive illuminated markings, is developing several high-impact signage solutions, such as green and red LED strips placed on both sides of crosswalks for enhanced safety.
+To protect pedestrians and cyclists, highly visible road markings encourage caution.
+Presented at RNTP 2023, Luminokrom is a French technology featuring photoluminescent paint that secures nighttime movements for up to 10 hours (already used in Creil by Keolis Evrard).
+The company Flowell, a specialist in interactive luminous markings, develops several high-impact signaling solutions, such as green and red LED strips positioned on either side of pedestrian crossings for enhanced safety.

 Fluorescent road markings